jvanasco/metadata_parser/README.rst

 1. This package requires BeautifulSoup 4.
-2. For speed, it will instantiate a BeautifulSoup parser with lxml, and fallback to 'none' (the internal pure Python) if it can't load lxml.
+2. For speed, it will instantiate a BeautifulSoup parser with lxml, and fallback to 'None' (the internal pure Python) if it can not load lxml.
 3. URL Validation is not RFC compliant, but tries to be "Real World" compliant.

 It is HIGHLY recommended that you install lxml for usage.